lesichkovm/laravel-fix/README.md

 ## What it does?
 1. Removes vendor directry
-2. Composer updates all packages and created vendor directory
+2. Composer updates all packages and creates vendor directory
 3. Change overall ownership to the web user www-date
 4. Fixes access for storage directory
 4. Fixes access for boot directory